FanWangEcon/CodeDynaAsset/README.md

 ## 2.3 Two Stage with Interpolation (iWKZ)

+> Files for this section have the **iwkz** in file names and are in the [/m_akz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_akz) folder in [Fan](https://fanwangecon.github.io/)'s [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository.

 ### 2.3.a Algorithm Description

 The *iwkz* problem, interpolated version of 2.2.
 Takes significantly less time than *2.2* at larger choice grids, produces approximately identical results as *2.2*.
 Simulations below are at the same grid points as *2.2* and *2.1* for comparison, but at these low accuracy grid points, *iwkz* is not necessarily faster than *2.2*.

-The reason that *iKWZ* is faster then *2.2* is that when we increase aggregate savings grid points, we do not need to reduce the two interpolation grid gaps.
+The reason that *iWKZ* is faster then *2.2* is that when we increase aggregate savings grid points, we do not need to reduce the two interpolation grid gaps.
 COH is the endogenous state, and its size is determined by the *cash-on-hand interpolation grid gap*.
 The choice grid increases in size as we increase aggregate savings grid points, but since we are solving in two stages, the dimensionality of the problem increases proportionally (but not exponentially).
 The total number of safe and risky asset choice is determined by assuming equi-distance grid gap for aggregate savings as well as both risky and safe investments.
 Speed up achieved via interpolation as described [here](https://fanwangecon.github.io/M4Econ/).

 In section 2.6 below, I show how solution results change for *iwkz* as we increase aggregate savings grid points, shock grid points, reduce the interpolation gaps, or change production function parameters from decreasing to constant return to scale.